LevonKG/Kaggle-case-The-pokemon-dataset/README.md

 ## Installation

-1. Clone the repository:
+1. Clone the repository

-2. Navigate to the project directory:
+2. Navigate to the project directory

 ## Usage